kzhdev/alpaca_zorro_plugin/README.md

 * Support [Polygon](https://polygon.io) market data

-  After Alpaca departured from Polygon, Alpaca ApiKey no longer works for Polygon.
-AlpacaZorroPlugin keeped the Polygon market data support.
+  After Alpaca departure from Polygon, Alpaca ApiKey no longer works for Polygon.
+AlpacaZorroPlugin kept the Polygon market data support.
-  **NOTE:** The Polygon ApiKey is movied into Zorro config file.
+  **NOTE:** The Polygon ApiKey is moved into the Zorro config file.
-  **NOTE:** Polygon free plan can't be used as alternative market data source due to lack of last trade and last quote data.
+  **NOTE:** Polygon free plan can't be used as an alternative market data source due to lack of last trade and last quote data.

 * Generate AssetList file through custom borkerCommand